vEnhance/1802/src/scalint.typ

 - The surface of a sphere of radius $R$ centered at the origin, where the parameters are $phi$ and $theta$

-(As it turns out, in 18.02 it's likely these are the _only_ four situations you will see.)
+(As it turns out, in 18.02 it's likely these are the _only_ five situations you will see.)

 The table showing the results in @table-magic-cross-prod-scalint.
 Note that for surface area, you only need the _absolute value_ of the cross product (fourth column).